MarriageSolution.in: Reliable Legal Partner

 BNS Section 94: 10 Key Points Explained in Detail

-2. Applicability: This law applies regardless of whether the child dies before, during, or after birth.
-The key factor is the attempt to conceal the birth.
+This provision applies whether the child dies before birth (stillborn), during delivery, or after birth.
+The central point is not the cause of death but the attempt to hide the occurrence of the birth.

-7. Fine: The person may also be fined as an alternative to or in addition to imprisonment.
-The fine serves as a financial penalty for the offense.
+The offender may also be ordered to pay a fine, either as an alternative to imprisonment or in addition to it.
+This financial penalty reinforces the seriousness of the offense.

 Examples

-2. Example 2: A man finds a newborn child who has died shortly after birth and decides to dispose of the body in a remote area to avoid any questions or investigations.
-This act is also covered by BNS Section 94 as an intentional attempt to conceal the birth.
+Example 2: A man finds a newborn who died shortly after birth and, to avoid police questioning, throws the body in a deserted area.
+This too is an offense under Section 94 since the intent was to conceal the fact of birth.

 BNS 94 Punishment